robaldwin9/DHt11JavaMonitor/README.md

      :heavy_check_mark:Added Logj4 logging for better debugging

      :heavy_check_mark:Added threading

      :heavy_check_mark: Added configurable temp thresholds, and units​

+5. **Version 1.4**

+   :heavy_check_mark:Added  ability to reconnect when controller is removed, and then plugged in again.
+This will decrease the number of times you have to relaunch the java application

+   :heavy_check_mark:Added Optional Air quality sensor MQ-135

+   :heavy_check_mark: Added logging of values on 1 minute intervals so the data can be collected over time

+   :heavy_check_mark: Improved parsing of serial data

+   :heavy_check_mark: Added progress bar that will show whenever the controller is disconnected​

 ##  :desktop_computer: Build/Load Arduino Sketch